writetome51/current-page/README.md

 # PageLoader

-A TypeScript/Javascript class that has properties that give information about a
+A TypeScript/Javascript class intended to be used with a separate Paginator class.
-dataset too big to be loaded all at once that is stored in memory one batch
-at-a-time, with the intention of paginating the batch.
+It loads a page (array) of data into memory.
+It supports the breaking of the full dataset (the data to be paginated) into batches
+in case it's too big to load entirely (a batch is defined as the total amount of
+data the Paginator can handle at once).
+The objects passed into the constructor
+make this possible.

 ## Constructor